TheThingSystem/steward/nodewiki/steward/Devices.md

     /device/climate/XYZ/control
     /device/climate/XYZ/monitor

-depending on whether or not control functions are available.
+depending on whether control functions are available.

 At a minimum, two properties must be present: